Meryam1880/DA-Portfolio/README.md

 # Meryam Eshetu DA-Portfolio
-This is a portfolio for Meryam Eshetu, in this portfolio, I will be putting some data analysis work that I did using public datasets.
-My qualifications is that I have a IBM professional Data Analyst certificate
+This portfolio showcases the data analysis of my work, using public datasets to demonstrate key analytical skills.
+I am a mechanical engineering student with a strong interest in data analysis, particularly in data interpretation and visualization.
+My qualifications include an IBM Professional Data Analyst Certificate, which has helped me develop expertise in analyzing and presenting data effectively

 # Interactive Tableau Dash 1
 link to the "Video Games Sales" dataset:https://mavenanalytics.io/data-playground?page=2&pageSize=5